Dictionary » Positive Words » Masterful – Meaning, Definition, Synonyms and Antonyms

 1. What does “masterful” mean?

 Masterful describes someone who shows great skill, confidence, and control when doing something.
-It means they handle tasks with expertise and make difficult things look easy.
+It means they handle tasks with expertise and make difficult things look easy and effortless.

 2. How do you use “masterful” in a sentence?